Health libraryBack to health library

 Tips for enjoying a safe and healthy holiday season.

 The holidays are often a time of overindulgence.
 Sugary treats and big meals are a major part of many people's celebrations.
 If you have diabetes, you're right to be concerned about managing the disease in the face of all these temptations.

 Fortunately, having diabetes doesn't mean you need to avoid holiday celebrations.
 There are many things you can do to make sure you enjoy all the season has to offer while still keeping your diabetes in check.

-Planning ahead is a key part to enjoying the holidays and staying healthy with diabetes, according to the American Diabetes Association (ADA).
+Planning ahead is a key part to enjoying the holidays and staying healthy with diabetes, according to the American Diabetes Association (ADA) and other experts.